Learning Task Priorities from Demonstrations: Learning task prioritization hierarchies from demonstrations

-In this experiment we test the transfer of priority models across robots with similar embodiments.
-We use the model that was learned with COMAN to synthesize an equivalent prioritization behavior in the WALK-MAN robot that has a different kinematic structure.
-WALK-MAN is a humanoid larger than COMAN, that also shares the waist joints between the two arms.

-Figure \ref{fig:WALKMANPriority} shows that the model that was learned using COMAN's demonstrations was successful in generalizing the learned task priorities in WALK-MAN.
-This stems from two facts: i) the considered tasks, and associated weights, are in operational space, whose dimension is the same for both robots and ii) the robots have similar kinematic chains, i.e., in both, waist joints are shared by the arms (it would not make sense to apply this priority model, for example, in a dual-arm platform of two single arms).
+In this experiment we test the transfer of priority models across different robots.
+We use the model learned with COMAN to synthesize an equivalent prioritization behavior in WALK-MAN \cite{Tsagarakis17} that has different kinematic parameters.
+WALK-MAN is a humanoid larger than COMAN, whose waist joints are also shared between the arms.
+Figure \ref{fig:WALKMANPriority} shows that the model acquired using COMAN is successful in generalizing the learned task priorities in WALK-MAN.
+This stems from two facts: i) the considered tasks, and associated weights, are in operational space, whose dimension is the same for both robots and ii) the robots have the same kinematic chains structure, i.e., waist joints are shared by both arms.
 This opens up an interesting strategy to cope with the correspondence problem in imitation learning.
-In particular, it could be used by the robot to visually observe a task prioritization behavior demonstrated by the user without explicit direct mapping of the kinematics.
+In particular, our approach can potentially be used by the robot to visually observe a task prioritization behavior demonstrated by the user without considering a direct mapping of the kinematics.